Can I budget a series or webseries?

 One example of that is that it assumes that when you enter a budget amount of $200,000.00, you’ll likely be using SAG for your actors, but you’re probably not going to be hiring IATSE, DGA, Teamsters, or WGA labor.
 Or if you do, you’ll be hiring out at negotiated rates.

-If you’re shooting a $1 million-dollar film, you probably can’t afford Teamsters, so we zero them out, as well as other crew and line items that we assume you won’t be able to afford.
-The higher budget amount you enter, the more line items and crew start to show up in your budget.
+Because the amount you asked to create a budget for is too low to afford certain line items and crew.
+For example, if you’re shooting a $1 million-dollar film, you probably can’t afford Teamsters, so we zero them out, as well as other cast, crew and line items that you won’t be able to afford at the low budget amount you’re working with.
+The higher the budget amount you tell us you’re working with, the more line items and crew start to show up in your budget.
 Remember, you can always manually add or delete crew and line items after you download your budget.
+(If you’ve purchased the Excel version.)

 Yep.
 Your downloaded Excel file will behave just like a regular spreadsheet.
 You change a number in column X, column Y will change it’s total, etc. Keep in mind, if you’re tweaking your film in a major way (for example, going from a $20,000 budget to a $10M budget), you could lose a lot of the smart calculations and assumptions we included in your original downloaded budget, so make sure you make a copy before you start editing anything.